outsinre/outsinre.github.com/_posts/2015-09-18-git-diff-patch.md

     cd ~/workspace
     git clone --branch 3.19-utf8 --single-branch --deptch 4 https://github.com/Gentoo-zh/linux-cjktty.git
     ```
-    1. --branch: we only need branch 3.19-utf8.
+    1. *--branch*: we only need branch 3.19-utf8.
 If not specified, git will clone all the branches, spending a day maybe depending on your network performance.
-    2. --single-branch: combined with --branch.
+    2. *--single-branch*: combined with *--branch*.
-    2. --depth: from the GitHub repository, we find the the top 3 commits are enough to extract our *cjktty.patch*.
+    2. *--depth*: from the GitHub repository, we find the the top 3 commits are enough to extract our *cjktty.patch*.
 We only need to clone the top 4 commits.
 By only cloning the latest 4 commits, we save more time and network load.
 4. git log

     ```